BeaGietner/PublicChoice/README.md

 This repository is primarily a backup and reference archive.
 Materials may be updated during the term.

 ## Licence
-All materials are released under the GPL-3.0 licence unless otherwise stated.
+All original teaching materials in this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Third-party readings are provided for educational reference.
+Copyright remains with the original authors and publishers.